-- Wireless connection students will be connecting to the school wireless network - Mechanical keyboard - Microsoft Windows, Google Chrome or Mac OS - Minimum 8GB Ram for Windows and Mac - At least a 6-hour battery life to last the school day - USB ports to connect digital devices such as a digital camera, hard drive and printer (or a USBC to USBA adaptor if it doesn't have one) - Webcam and microphone - Screen size consider that students may be using this for many hours in the day.
-11.6 inch plus is recommended - Lightweight for easy transport between home and school - A protective cover or bag
+- Wireless connection students will be connecting to the school wireless network - Microsoft Windows or Mac OS - For longevity and smooth performance, look for at least an i5 processor, 16GB memory, and 512GB hard drive.
+These specs should provide a reliable lifespan of 3-5 years. - A device with a battery that can last a full school day without needing a charge - USB ports to connect digital devices such as a digital camera, hard drive and printer (or a USBC to USBA adaptor if it doesn't have one) - Webcam and microphone - Mechanical keyboard - Screen size consider that students may be using this for many hours in the day.
+11.6 inch plus is recommended

+- Lightweight for easy transport between home and school - A protective cover or bag